-This year marks the 20th anniversary of a devastating flood that submerged much of the Mississippi and Missouri river corridor for more than half of the year.
+It’s been nearly 30 years since a devastating flood submerged much of the Mississippi and Missouri river corridor for more than half of the year.

 Beginning in April of 1993, the effects of a wet autumn and an exceptionally snowy winter combined to raise the water level of the mighty Mississippi and its tributaries to a startling degree.
 Reservoirs were full, and the soil was saturated even before a heavy load of snowmelt hit that spring.
 Compounding the issue was a series of persistent storms that bombarded the region through the late spring and summer.